calint/zen-x/README.md

 # zen-x
 experimental retro 16 bit cpu written in verilog xilinx vivado intended for fpga Cmod S7 from Digilent

-under construction, second try at fpga using verilog in xilinx vivado

-rom and ram implemented using on board block ram

 pre pipeline

 2 cycles / instruction